 Did you know Airbnb is in the gift card game now?
 Yeah, it’s pretty cool.
 They never expire, so your gift will be ready whenever your friends decide it’s time to get away.

 While you probably can’t finance their entire dream vacation, you can give them a little boost with an airline gift card.
 We recommend putting $100 or more on one of these to really get them on their way.
 Can you think of a better gift idea?
 This has to be close to it.

-And there you have it, Pack Hacker’s gift ideas for men, women and all the beloved travelers in your life!
-We have to give a special thank you to REI for sponsoring this guide and having so much awesome travel gear in one place.
+And there you have it, Pack Hacker’s gift ideas for men, women, and all the beloved travelers in your life!
 If nothing on our list sparked your interest, your friends miraculously have everything on it, or you just love reading about travel gear—check out our other gear reviews and subscribe to our YouTube channel.
 It’s pretty much the best way to stay up to date on the latest and greatest in travel gear.
 (To be fair, we’re a little biased.)